“Those who don’t know history are doomed to repeat it.”

 Lights and Sound Show at Malinta Tunnel – Php200.00/person

 Outdoor Activities (Sunset and Sunrise viewing, Tunnel Lateral Tour) – Php250.00/person

 FOOD AND LODGING:

-Once again, there are very few lodging here but here’s what we to took for maximum comfort for our overnight trip.
+Once again, there is very little lodging here but here’s what we took for maximum comfort for our overnight trip.
 Foods were also provided so we didn’t have to worry about bringing ours from outside.

 TIPS AND TRICKS: